Domain Coverage & Hidden Requirements

 - Compliance obligations mentioned once in the company overview

-- Timeline constraints buried in a paragraph about stakeholder expectations
+- Timeline constraints buried in stakeholder expectations

 - Change management needs implied by references to user resistance